Path integrals, complex probabilities and the discrete Weyl representation: Introduction

 An alternative interpretation \cite{Muldowney}\cite{Katya_1}\cite{Katya_2} was recently introduced that replaces the integral over paths by the expectation value of a functional of paths with respect to a complex probability on cylinder sets of paths.
 The concept of complex probabilities is neither intuitive or familiar, however in the Euclidean (imaginary time) case there is a path measure which can alternatively be interpreted as a probability measure.
 When imaginary-time evolution is replaced by real-time evolution there is no countably additive positive measure on the space of paths and the probabilities become complex.
-The result of \cite{Muldowney}\cite{Katya_1}\cite{Katya_2} is that by replacing Lebesgue integration over intermediate states by Henstock \cite{Henstock}\cite{bartle} integration it is possible to make mathematical sense of the complex probability interpretation, which results in a global solution of the Schr\"odinger equation and a unitary one-parameter time-evolution group.
+The result of \cite{Muldowney}\cite{Katya_1}\cite{Katya_2} is that by replacing Lebesgue integration over intermediate states by Henstock \cite{Henstock}\cite{bartle} integration, which can be used to treat products of the Fresnel integrals, it is possible to make mathematical sense of the complex probability interpretation, which results in a global solution of the Schr\"odinger equation and a unitary one-parameter time-evolution group.
+This provides a rigorous reinterpretation of real-time path integrals as an average over a collection of classical paths, as suggested by Feynman.

 In the real-time case the Gaussian integrals over momenta are replaced by Fresnel integrals which are not absolutely integrable.
 The Henstock integral is an adaptive generalization of the Riemann integral that performs the cancellation of oscillating quantities in Fresnel integrals before adding them, resulting in finite integrals.
 For Gaussian Fresnel integrals the Henstock integral gives the same result that is obtained using contour integration.
 When used in real-time path integrals the integrals over the intermediate spatial coordinates are approximated by the generalized Riemann sums, and paths that have values in sequences of these intervals at different time slices define the cylinder sets of paths.
 In this interpretation a complex probability is associated with free time evolution of the paths in each cylinder set.
 The resulting complex probability has most of the properties of a real probability, except that it is not positive and countable additivity is replaced finite additivity.